 Individuals and organizations are nominated by peers and coworkers and the recipients are hand selected by the OM Foundation Award Selection Committee and the NSF Steering Committee.
-The 2018 recipients will be announced and recognized at the 2018 National Sports Forum in Frisco, TX February 2018.
+The recipient of the NSF OM Foundation Award is presented with the award at the National Sports Forum in front of the entire NSF audience.

 We believe that everyone is capable of making a positive difference.
 The people who work to enrich the lives of others are heroes.
 A hero can help in many ways, including:

 There are heroes within the NSF Family who should be recognized for the work that they do.
 We want to recognize the hero in all of us.